Conjectural estimates on the Mordell-Weil and Tate-Shafarevich groups of an abelian variety: On the Birch and Swinnerton-Dyer conjecture

 \begin{conj}[Birch and Swinnerton-Dyer] Let $A$ be an abelian variety defined over a number field $K$. \begin{enumerate} \item The $L$-series $L(A/K,s)$ has an analytic continuation to the entire complex plane. \item $\ord_{s=1}L(A/K,s) = \rk (A(K))$. \item The leading coefficient $L^{\star}(A/K, 1) = \lim_{s\to1}\frac{L(A/K,s)}{(s-1)^{\rk(A(K))}}$ in the Taylor expansion of $L(A/K,s)$ at $s=1$ satisfies

 \end{enumerate} \end{conj}

-There is some evidence for the truth of this conjecture.
-In particular, for an elliptic curve defined over $\rat$ satisfying $\ord_{s=1}L(E/\rat,s) = 0$, the conditions 1. and 2. are proved and also a relation between the value of $L(E/\rat,1)$ and the order of $\Sha(E/\rat)$ similar to condition 3.
-See the results of \cite{coates-wiles1977}, \cite{gross-zagier1986}, \cite{rubin1987}, \cite{kolyvagin1989}.
+In the 70's and 80's, striking progress was achieved on the BSD-conjecture, providing evidence for its truth (\cite{coates-wiles1977}, \cite{gross-zagier1986}, \cite{rubin1987}, \cite{kolyvagin1989}).
+In particular, for an elliptic curve defined over $\rat$ satisfying $\ord_{s=1}L(E/\rat,s) = 0$, the conditions 1. and 2. are proved and also a relation between the value of $L(E/\rat,1)$ and the order of $\Sha(E/\rat)$ similar to condition 3., up to some factor term.
+More recently, more evidence arises from \cite{Bhargava-Shankar2015}.
+See also the references in \cite{kato-trihan2003}, in particular for the function field case, where much more is known.

-In this section we bound the product $|\Sha(A/K)| \cdot \Reg(A/K)$.
-In order to do it, the formula (\ref{formula-bsd}) of the BSD-conjecture suggest to bound each one of the remaining terms.
+In this section we bound the product $|\Sha(A/K)| \cdot \Reg(A/K)$ from above.
+In order to do it, the formula (\ref{formula-bsd}) of the BSD-conjecture suggests to bound each one of the remaining terms.
 This is done in the following lemmas.

-The numbers $c_v$, for every non-archimedean place $v$, are non zero integers and can be bounded from below by 1.